assignments-codex/level-1-assignments/week-8/day-3-assignment.md

 #### Requirements

-1. The core loop or main action works end-to-end.
+1. The core loop or main action works end to end.
 2. At least one state, score, or summary value updates visibly.

 #### Screenshots